ERES And Vonovia: 2 Possibilities For Residential REITs In Europe

 Still, neither of these companies exactly stands out as a screaming buy.
 They both have their strong and weak points and represent somewhat different types of investments.

-Eres is certainly much more riskier than your average residential REIT, though they have shown promises of fast growth and their geographical location should benefit them in the long term.
+ERES is certainly much more riskier than your average residential REIT, though they have shown promises of fast growth and their geographical location should benefit them in the long term.

 Vonovia does appear to be a diamond in the rough, and perhaps the relative stability of their business models, attractive locations for their assets, geographical diversification and relatively low payout ratio together with the promise of annually increasing distributions might be enough for some investors to justify paying a little extra for quality.